John Lithgow biography

 His newfound fame brought him a number of new roles in big budget features including A Good Man in Africa, Silent Fall, Memphis Belle, Princess Caraboo with Steven Rea and Kevin Kline, Harry and the Hendersons , Cliffhanger, The Pelican Brief, Twilight Zone: The Movie, Homegrown and A Civil Action with John Travolta.

-John has written a children's book, The Remarkable Farkle McBride, the story of a musical child prodigy.
+John penned a children's book, The Remarkable Farkle McBride, the story of a musical child prodigy.
 He also created an album of children's songs titled "Singing in the Bathtub" which features some of his favorite tunes from childhood along with "Big Kids," which he wrote.

 As the '90s came around he found that he was spending too much time on location, and so he decided to work in a new medium, the small screen.
 This career move brought him to television in the hugely successful series 3rd Rock from the Sun.
 In the role of Dick Solomon / High Commander, John received three Emmy Awards, two Screen Actors Guild Awards, a Golden Globe and an American Comedy Award.
 His son Ian, from his first marriage, had a regular role on the series as a dim-witted student.